replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/05-downloading-and-installing/assignment.md

 =====================

-You can use the instructions from the Vendor Portal to download and install Slackernews using the Replicated Embedded Cluster.
+You can use the instructions from the Vendor Portal to download and install SlackerNews using the Replicated Embedded Cluster.
 Select the "Shell" tab and enter the download command from the vendor portal.

 ```bash